jparrill/hypershift-disconnected/docs/content/IPv4/webserver.md

+!!! important

+    This section is only relevant in disconnected scenarios, if this is not your case, you can continue with the next section.

 This section talks about an additional webserver that you need to configure to host the RHCOS images associated with the Openshift release you are trying to deploy as a HostedCluster.

 To do this, you can use this script: